Hafsa-shoaib989/Blood-Bank-Management-System/README.md

 # Blood Bank Management System

 This project is a comprehensive web application developed using Python with the Django Web Framework.
 It primarily focuses on managing blood donations, requests, patients, and donors.
 The system is divided into three panels: Patient, Donor, and Admin, each with specific functionalities.
-One of the key features is the automation system that enables users to quickly check the availability of blood and facilitates donors in donating blood promptly.
+One of the key features is the automation system that enables users to quickly check the availability of blood and facilitates donors in donating blood promptly.🚀

 ## Features